 A Blackboard user is anyone using Blackboard, whether she/he is teaching staff, students, or administrative staff.
-There are six types of users:
+There are seven types of users:

 Once a faculty member requests a scheduled section, registered students will automatically be added to Blackboard courses; updates to the roster will appear daily and will be synchronized with Records and Registration data.